thomas-fossati/draft-kat/draft-bft-rats-kat.md

 although not shown in the figure.

 The protocol used for communication between the Presenter and the Recipient is referred as usage protocol.
-The usage protocol is outside the scope of this specification, needs to support proof-of-possession of the private key (explained further below).
+The usage protocol, which is outside the scope of this specification, needs to support proof-of-possession of the private key (explained further below).
 An example usage protocol is TLS with the extension defined in {{I-D.fossati-tls-attestation}}.